 - 1.1.1 This report details the results of a desk study and protected mammal surveys undertaken for the Lochluichart Wind Farm Extension II.
-The following terms are used throughout this report: - Proposed Development land encompassing the entire development, as shown on Figure 11.1. - Study Areas defined as relevant within survey methodologies. - 1.1.2 The proposed turbines are located between Lochluichart Wind Farm and Extension ('Operational Schemes') and Corriemoillie Wind Farm.
+The following terms are used throughout this report: - Site land encompassing the Proposed Development, as shown on Figure 10.1. - Study Areas defined as relevant within survey methodologies. - 1.1.2 The proposed turbines are located north of Lochluichart Wind Farm and Extension ('Operational Schemes') and west of Corriemoillie Wind Farm.